 Like Llanrug, Penygroes is also important stronghold of the Welsh language with 86.8% of the population speaking the language, which is 16.8% higher than the level of 70% that has been identified as the level where the language is probably viable.
-However, it should be noted that the percentage of Welsh speakers has decreased slightly (-1.2%).
+However, it should be noted that the percentage of Welsh speakers has decreased slightly (-1.2%) since 2001.
 Attention is drawn to the fact that this decrease is still much lower than the decrease seen in Gwynedd as a whole.
 Housing affordability is not a significant problem in this centre.
-It is felt that the expected level of growth is acceptable for the centre.
-Any potential risks can be minimised by ensuring that appropriate mitigation measures are incorporated into any plan for housing here particularly, thus ensuring that the type of housing units address the demands of households in the area and that an adequate supply of affordable housing is available to local people, and that development takes place in stages.
+One relatively small housing allocation is proposed for Penygroes.
+Application of relevant policies in the Plan will mean that the rest of the units will be delivered on small sites within or adjoining the settlement.
+On this basis the expected level of growth is acceptable for the centre.
+The application of policies that relate to local need affordable housing and the mix of housing should help to ensure that the type of housing units address the demands of households in the area If deemed necessary at the planning application stage application of the phasing policy would ensure that development takes place in stages.